 If a model is stated to have a camo cloak, shield, and hand weapon, that model should be depicted as wearing some sort of cloak, holding any kind of shield, and wielding a one-handed weapon (not a spear, wizard staff, or firearm).
 This ensures that players can quickly recognize what each model is capable of.

 Models must also be crafted to represent specific units within the game.
-To determine which units you should create, check each faction’s page for a list of skirmish profiles.
+To determine which units you should create, check each faction’s page for a list of skirmish profiles, however in the cast galaxy of Andromeda there are numerous races with a variety of appearance and all factions are fractured and disperate, players should enjoy the freedom of expression to craft their models however suits their desires so long as the model adequately represents their profile and wargear.

 Base Sizes

-All base units are placed on 32mm bases
+All basic units are placed on 32mm bases

 Monstrous units are placed on 50mm bases